ChristyTropila/SuperheroRuby/README.md

 My first project at Flatiron!
 I built this project using the Command Line Interface using OOP design.
 I used CRUD methods to interact with the user.

+### User Stories

+* As a user, I want to be able to enter my name to retrieve my records
+* As a user, I want to be able to create one or more Superheros
+* As a user, I should be able to assign Superheros superpowers and organizations
+* As a user, I want to be able to edit or delete my choices

 ### How to play--

 1. Clone repo to your local computer